 A properly calibrated propane fire burns very cleanly, so propane fireplaces are very low maintenance relative to wood stoves.
-After your propane stove is properly installed all you need to worry about is keeping the propane tank full, keeping the pilot assembly clean, and sweeping soot out of the flue as needed.
+After your propane stove is properly installed, all you need to worry about is keeping the propane tank full, keeping the pilot assembly clean, and sweeping soot out of the flue as needed.

 Propane fireplaces are small and lightweight.
 The installation allowances and footprint is very narrow and can be installed in the smallest of spaces.